MarcoNachenius/twelvetone/README.md

 The distance between two notes is measured in semitones.
 For example, note 5 is two semitones higher than note 3 or four semitones lower than note 9.

-For example, note 1 can be understood to be two semitones above 11 and three semitones below 10.
-This should lead the reader to the conclusion that the distance between 0 and 1 can be simultaneously be expressed as the note one semitone above 0 or eleven semitones below 0.
+Furthermore, note 1 can be understood to be two semitones above 11 and three semitones below 10.

 It is not important for the reader to know why or how this concept is implemented in music.
 It is only important to understand that one note may reach another by moving up or down a